fvidak01/SeleniumFano/README.md

 	jest	"nameOfTest(s)(suites)"

-		to explicitely run ore suites at same time, substitute 'N' with number of worker threads, npm and jest have default at 3 jest --maxWorkers=N "nameOfTestsOrSuites"
+		to explicitely run more suites at same time, substitute 'N' with number of worker threads, npm default is 3, jest has some logic behind the number jest --maxWorkers=N "nameOfTestsOrSuites"

-		to run sequentially (running multiple Safari tests requires it to work) jest --runInBand "nameOfTestsOrSuites"
+		to run sequentially (required for running multiple Safari tests or suites) jest --maxWorkers=1 "nameOfTestsOrSuites"
-		npm t --runInBand "nameOfTestsOrSuites)

 	npm t nameOfTest(s)(suites)